-Proposals for a supermarket^{G44} on a brownfield site in the village core (see figure 11) will be supported, subject to other policies in this plan, provided the development includes:
+Proposals for a supermarket^{G60} on a brownfield site in the village core (see Figure 11) will be supported, subject to other policies in this plan, provided the development includes:

-- a) several 1 or 2 bedroom affordable apartments on upper floors, and - b) creates safer traffic movements by including appropriate on-site parking and delivery facilities.
+- a) 1 or 2 bedroom affordable apartments on upper floors where this is practicable for the design of the building concerned, and - b) creates safer traffic movements by including appropriate on-site parking and delivery facilities.

-- 3-2 a This policy contributes to "improving amenities and facilities", "making housing affordable for the next generation" and "reducing the impact of traffic, especially in the core of the village" - 3-2b The Co-operative supermarket, alongside the two convenience stores, is a vital part of the village's retail facilities and aspires to move to a safer central site within Cottenham. - 3-2c Its current location, on a dangerous bend with limited visibility on the High Street, creates safety issues caused by HGV deliveries and bad parking. - 3-2d Similar size premises within the central area of the village would be ideal but availability of suitable centrally-located alternative sites is limited.
-Site X5 (as shown in figure 14) is suitable, and will become available within the plan timescale. - 3-2e The policy could enable the Co-op to relocate and free up the existing site for alternate use in support of this plan - 3-2f 68% of the respondents to the October 2017 "7 issues" survey were in favour of the Watson's Yard site ("X5" in figure 19) for the supermarket with only 26% against.
+- 3-2a This policy contributes to "improving amenities and facilities", "making housing affordable for the next generation" and "reducing the impact of traffic, especially in the core of the village". - 3-2b The Co-operative supermarket, alongside the two convenience stores, is a vital part of the village's retail facilities and aspires to move to a safer central site within Cottenham. - 3-2c Its current location, on a dangerous bend with limited visibility on the High Street, creates safety issues caused by HGV deliveries and bad parking. - 3-2d Similar size premises within the central area of the village would be ideal but availability of suitable centrally-located alternative sites is limited.
+Site X5 (as shown in Figure 19) is suitable, and will become available within the plan timescale.
+Policy COH/3-2.1 provides detailed guidance for the development of this site for a supermarket and other uses. - 3-2e The policy could enable the Co-op to relocate and free up the existing site for alternate use in support of this plan.
+In the event that the Fire Station remains on the site appropriate access to and from the building will be a key component of the wider development.
+It should have a dedicated access to High Street. - 3-2f 68% of the respondents to the October 2017 "7 issues" survey were in favour of the Watson's Yard site (X5 in Figure 19) for the supermarket with only 26% against.

-Policy COH/3-2.1: Watson's Yard / Fire Station site (site X5 in Figure 14)
+Policy COH/3-2.1: Watson's Yard / Fire Station site (site X5 in Figure 19)

-Planning permission will be approved for the redevelopment of the 0.74ha Watson's Yard / Fire Station site (as shown in figure 22) to provide:
+Proposals for the redevelopment of the Watson's Yard / Fire Station site (as identified in Figure 24/25) for the following uses will be supported: